 At one point in the spring of 2019, the National Oceanic Atmospheric Agency (NOAA) warned that two-thirds of the lower 48 states could see flooding.
 The President issued federal disaster declarations for flooding in Iowa (DR-4421); (DR-4430), Kansas (EM-3412) and Nebraska (DR-4420) on the heels of extensive inundations in those states.
-This New York Times piece documented the extensiveness of the flooding.
+The New York Times documented the extensive flooding.

 Recent flooding had a particularly hard impact on the farming industry, especially small, family farms.
 In Nebraska alone, agriculture – a $20 billion industry – took nearly a $1 billion hit.
 There were at least $400 million in crop losses and an additional $440 million in cattle losses.
 Two Superfund sites were also flooded.
 In a second blow to the farm industry, heavy rains in May and June disrupted planting seasons for corn and soybeans across much of the Midwest.